Renting a home

 • In-house washer and dryer – having a washer and dryer in my apartment complex was such a big deal when I rented.
 If you have them in your actual apartment, BONUS!
 If there’s a hook-up in your apartment but no washer or dryer, check if the landlord provides the machines.

-• Rent paying options – find out if your landlord offers an online payment or ACH transfer options.
+• Rent paying options – find out if your landlord offers online payments or ACH transfer options.
 It could possibly save you time and money (like no late rent fees).

 Find your home!